armthethinker/personal-site/projects/samsung.md

    subheader=""
    content="> Spatial computing is an entirely new medium.
 I figure out how to make it more human.

-   I think beyond our current black rectangles.
-I create novel interactions and product strategies.
+   **I create novel interactions and product strategies.** I think beyond our current black rectangles.
 I figure out how to meet or overcome our constraints.
 I design for moving targets and design for various device capabilities simultaneously.

+   **It's a new medium and I have a moral duty to help make it a good one.** There are few opportunities – if any – in your career to help shape the direction of a new medium.
+Each new medium presents new opportunities and challenges to humanity.
+I do what I can to create more opportunities in spatial computing than challenges.

+   **Everything is challenging and ambiguous.** While the high-level design principles are the same in spatial computing, there aren't clear answers for any particular problem.
+Each decision requires investigation.
+And, I've had to learn new tools to ideate and build spatial products.
 "
 %}